cnharrison/dotfiles/README.md

 # 🌊 Christopher's Kanagawa dotfiles

-This is a super minimal waybar-free sway setup for getting work done with a minimal footprint using the Kanagawa colorscheme.
+This is a super minimal waybar-free sway setup for getting work done with a teeny tiny footprint using the Kanagawa colorscheme.
 There are many like it but this one is mine

 ### Uses
 - Sway, fuzzel, Ghostty, fish, neovim, zellij, mako, Kuro